 1.1.
 File format

-The CSV file must include a header row indicating the content of each column, followed by a row for each product.
-The columns should list the product characteristics such as Title, Description, Price, etc.
+The CSV file must include a header row indicating the content of each column, followed by one row per product.
+The columns must list the product characteristics such as Title, Description, Price, etc.

-An example of the CSV file is available via this link.
-Ensure to use the CSV format with UTF-8 encoding to avoid any errors during import.
+A sample CSV file is available from this link.
+Make sure to use the CSV format with UTF-8 encoding to avoid any errors during import.

 1.2.
 Expected data